- 1 Grow and Keep More Muscle With Amino Acids

 The different types of muscle are classified via their histological structure and actual mechanism for contraction.

 Two main types of muscle are differentiated: the smooth and the striated (skeletal) muscle.

 Types of striated muscle are the skeletal muscles as well as the heart muscle, which has a unique structure to accomodate its incredible performance over a human being’s lifetime.

-Skeletal muscles are controllable by the individual at will and enable physical movement in one’s environment.
+An individual can control skeletal muscles at will.
+This enables physical movement in one’s environment.
 The heart and the smooth muscles on the other hand cannot be controlled consciously, because they are controlled by the peripheral nervous system.
-Striated muscles are also called visceral muscles and are found mostly in the organs such as stomach and intestines.
+Striated or visceral muscles are found mostly in the organs such as stomach and intestines.

 A muscle contraction is always initiated by a nervous impulse.
 This causes the two main protein molecules (Aktin und Myosin) inside the muscle fibres to move relative to each other resulting in shortening (contracting) and lengthening (relaxing) muscle movement.

 A healthy adult has 656 muscles, which make up 23 – 40 % of the total body mass.